mrbbp/wooden-smart-toy-js/README.md

 I've just done reverse engineering to find a way to detect and read Touch patterns.

-To avoid stress to Marbotic's Founder, i decide to NOT publish in this js lib, the patterns used by Marbotic's smartNumbers & SmartLetters, but with some work, it's easy to find (at my first attempt, i've used a scanner, a ruler and a protractor)
+To avoid stress to Marbotic's Founder, i decide to NOT publish in this js lib, the patterns used by Marbotic's smartNumbers & SmartLetters, but with some work, it's easy to find (at my first attempt, i've used a copymachine, a ruler and a protractor)

 ###the secret part:
 Each Touch Piece is connected to touchscreen by 3 touch pods with specific configuration.<br />